ArturoEXP/ArturoEXP/README.md

 - 👋 Hi, I’m @ArturoEXP
 - 👀 I’m interested in Python and AI
-- 🌱 I’m currently learning Backend and Frontend
+- 🌱 I’m currently working as Backend and Frontend
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...